 How often do you watch official Catch-Up services?

 About once a week 19%

-Which device do you primarily watch official Catch-Up services?
+Which device do you use to watch Catch-Up services*?

 SBS On Demand

 How much TV do you watch “non-Live”?

 Down: About 100%, About 25%, None.

 What time do you usually start to watch Timeshift?